Opportunities for students have been at the heart of our mission for over 190 years.

 The QS Stars scheme is a global rating system which assesses the strengths of universities worldwide against several categories.

-The University achieves a consistently high graduate employability rate.
-Over 90% of the University’s UK graduates from the most recent cohort were employed, in education, or running their own business according to the latest Graduate Outcomes report (published June 2020) beating the national average.
-It also showed 73% of our UK graduates were in highly skilled professions.
+Almost 90% of the University’s UK graduates from the most recent cohort were in work or further study according to the latest Graduate Outcomes report (published July 2022).
+It also showed almost 61% of our UK graduates were in highly skilled roles.

-Overall, 80% of students reported they were satisfied according to the National Student Survey (NSS 2020).
-We are particularly proud that teaching has again scored highly with 84.3% satisfaction.
+Overall, 73% of students reported they were satisfied according to the National Student Survey (2022).

 The University of Wolverhampton’s roots go back to the 19th century Wolverhampton Mechanics’ Institutes and School of Art.
 It offers a broad range of subjects at foundation, undergraduate and postgraduate level – many accredited by prestigious professional bodies.
-Over 21,000 students studying at three main teaching campuses in the Midlands and partners nationwide benefit from innovative and excellent teaching from a university awarded a Teaching Excellence Framework Silver award, commended by the Quality Assurance Agency, and with world-class research and a 90% graduate employability rate (Graduate Outcomes report 2020).
+Over 21,000 students studying at three main teaching campuses in the Midlands and partners nationwide benefit from innovative and excellent teaching from a QAA-commended university listed in the top ten universities for social mobility in a paper published by the Higher Education Policy Institute, with world-class research and a 89% graduate employability rate (Graduate Outcomes report 2022).